 My first reaction when we learned the cruise offered shore excursions was, “They have those?”

 I have to be honest: I didn’t know they had shore excursions.
 This was back in the mid-1990s, pretty much pre-Internet.
-At that time, all there was were pamphlets.
-You went into the theater onboard where someone from the excursions team gave a talk about the tours that were available.
-You marked which one(s) you were interested in and signed up.
+At that time, there were only pamphlets.
+You went into the theater on board where someone from the shore excursions team gave a talk about the tours that were available.
+You marked your pamphlet with which one(s) you were interested in and signed up.

 Today, you can sign up for an excursion online, in advance, and as soon as you’ve booked your cruise.
-I’d advise doing this, especially for popular excursions.
+I’d advise doing this, especially for the more popular excursions.
+Depending on the island, excursion options can range from few to many.
 Don’t get left out because you waited too long.
-That happened to me in 2018 when I couldn’t find a way to work out all of the places I wanted to visit during the short time I had in Curaçao.
+That happened to me in 2018 when I couldn’t find a way to get to all of the places I wanted to visit during the short time I had in Curaçao.

-Companies like Viator and Tours By Locals also offer shore excursions, providing even more options while you are in port.
-I’ve used both of these tour operators, but you may know of others.
+Companies like Viator and Tours By Locals, among others, also offer shore excursions, providing even more options while you are in port.
+I’ve used both of these tour operators.

-Pro Tip: Don’t be a pier runner, or worse yet, miss your ship altogether.
+Pro Tip #2: Don’t be a pier runner, or worse yet, miss your ship altogether.
 Book an excursion through the cruise line, or make sure any excursion you book on your own has a guarantee to return you to the ship on time.
+Caribbean islands may be relatively close to each other, but getting from one island’s port to the next, if you miss your ship, can be quite an ordeal.

 7. They Have Post-Cruise Shore Excursions

 On a similar note, we learned there were post-cruise shore excursions that drop you off at the airport after your tour.
 If your flight does not depart until later in the afternoon or evening, I highly recommend looking into a post-cruise excursion.
-It allows you to spend the time exploring the port city instead of trying to find transportation to the airport or spending several boring hours at said airport waiting for your flight.
-We took advantage of this on the 1995 cruise.
+It allows you to spend the time exploring the port city instead of trying to find transportation to the airport, then spending several boring hours at said airport waiting for your flight.